 Innovating General Practice in Redditch

 Welcome to Kingfisher Primary Care Network.
-We are five partnerships accross six sites based in Redditch, Worcestershire who are working together to develop new and better ways to meet the diverse needs of our patients.
+We are five partnerships across six sites based in Redditch, Worcestershire who are working together to develop new and better ways to meet the diverse needs of our patients.

 Kingfisher PCN serves 59,624 patients: